[Editor's note: This story has been updated in 2017.]

 Samson's Gourmet Hot Dogs

 Samson's Gourmet Hot Dogs on Oak Lawn Avenue has closed, chef-owner Troy Gardner confirms, but the food truck is still in action.
-Its slogan is "9 inches of fun in a bun," with build-your-own "wonder weenies" for $4 or specialty weenies for $6.
+Its slogan is "9 inches of fun in a bun," with build-your-own "wonder weenies" for $5 or specialty weenies for $7.
 The 'dogs here are inventive, with franks like the Cluck It!: a turkey dog with mac and cheese, mashed potatoes, chicken chili, slaw and goat cheese.
-Catch the truck this weekend at Viva's.
+The truck now mostly does private events, festivals and concerts, so you have to get lucky to nab one of these bad boys.
+But, Gardner opened a vegan restaurant at Trinity Groves in 2016, and V Eats Modern Vegan serves up (veggie) chili cheese dogs.
+3011 Gulden Ln., Ste.
+102, Dallas.

 Wild About Harry's